berry-cs/sinbad/tutorials/racket/quakes2-liststruct.md

 ## Converting Timestamp to String

 If you `(require sinbad/extras)` at the top of your file, you'll have access to a few useful functions dealing with dates.
-  - `seconds->date` takes a number of milliseconds and produces a `date` structure (made up of individual fields for year, month, day, hour, minute, and a bunch more).
+  - `seconds->date` takes a number of seconds and produces a `date` structure (made up of individual fields for year, month, day, hour, minute, and a bunch more).
   - `date->string` produces a string representation of the data in a `date` structure.

 Experiment with these in the Interactions area to see how they work.
 Use [www.epochconverter.com/](https://www.epochconverter.com/) to generate or test timestamp values.